Location of Economic Sectors (Edexcel IGCSE Geography)

 • The size of the factory required for car manufacture needs much more space than food processing or clothing production

-Large areas of land often required, so the cost and amount of the land is important
+• Land - Large areas of land are often required for factories, so the cost and amount of the land are important

 • Tertiary economic activities involve providing a service such as healthcare or retail.
 The most important factor for location is usually: